 While for the detection module, notice that the detector aims at detecting all adversarial samples and rejecting them directly, the ground truth operation for all adversarial trials is rejection.
-Hence, different from the trial set partition for the purification module (Eq.~\ref{eq:prf-ntgt-set} and \ref{eq:prf-tgt-set}), we categorize the adversarial target trials into the partition of non-target trials for the detection module, as shown in Eq.~\ref{eq:det-ntgt-set} and \ref{eq:det-tgt-set}.
-Then, j-FAR and j-FRR are derived by the operation points of both the detector and ASV, as shown in Eq.~\ref{eq:det-jfar} and \ref{eq:det-jfrr}, respectively.
+Hence, different from the trial set partition for the purification module (in (\ref{eq:prf-ntgt-set}) and (\ref{eq:prf-tgt-set})), we categorize the adversarial target trials into the partition of non-target trials for the detection module.
+The partition of target and non-target trials for detection are shown as